-Takuma Hayashi is a Professor at Shinshu University Graduate School of Medicine since 2002, and also section head of National Hospital Organization Kyoto Medical Center, Japan.
-He received his PhD from Inst. for Medical Science, University of Tokyo in 1994.
-He was research training as a resident staff in Virology Division, at National Cancer Center, Tokyo Japan for 3 years until 1994 and then joined Whitehead Institute (WI)/Mass.Inst.Tech.
+Takuma Hayashi is the Professor at Shinshu University Graduate School of Medicine since 2002 and also Section Head, National Hospital Organization Kyoto Medical Center, Japan.
+He has received his PhD from Institute for Medical Science, University of Tokyo in 1994.
+He was research training as a resident staff in Virology Division, at National Cancer Center, Tokyo Japan for 3 years until 1994 and joined Whitehead Institute (WI)/Mass.Inst.Tech.
 (M.I.T.).
-He did postdoctoral training in the laboratory of Dr. Rick A. Young (Membership in the National Academy of Sciences, WI/M.I.T.), and also was a research member of USA project of AIDS vaccine development (Project Leader: Dr. David Baltimore, Nobel Laureate, Cal.Tech.).
+He earned postdoctoral training in the laboratory of Dr. Rick A. Young (Membership in the National Academy of Sciences, WI/M.I.T.) and also was a research member of USA Project of AIDS vaccine development (Project Leader: Dr. David Baltimore, Nobel Laureate, Cal.Tech.).
 After postdoctoral training, he got faculty position Lecture, Mass.
 General Hospital (MGH)/Harvard Medical School (HMS) in 1997.
 He has been studying the antigen presentation system by MHC class I with LMP2-deficient mice, under the cooperation of Dr. Susumu Tonegawa (Nobel Laureate, M.I.T.).
 He identifies diagnostic biomarkers, LMP2, Cyclin B1 and Cyclin E, for malignant tumor, i.e. uterine leiomyosarcoma.
 Current research focus: molecular approach of tumorigenesis of uterine leiomyosarcoma and ovarian cancer.